List of songs by Dwiki Dharmawan

 During his 40-year career, the Indonesian pop musician and songwriter Dwiki Dharmawan has written or co-written every song, with the exception of some cover versions and guest features.
 He has also written songs for film and television soundtracks, and songs recorded by other artists.
 He made his breakout with his song "Gemilang" which he co-wrote with film producer Mira Lesmana, released in the late 1980s.

-After the success of "Gemilang", Dwiki wrote his first religious song "Dengan Menyebut Nama Allah" in 1990 for his first special studio album of the same name; the song, performed by Novia Kolopaking three years later, became her signature song.
+After the success of "Gemilang", Dwiki wrote his first religious song "Dengan Menyebut Nama Allah" in 1993 for his first special studio album of the same name; the song, performed by Novia Kolopaking that year, became her signature song.
 As of now, he has written and recorded over 100 songs.

 This list includes song titles and their literal English translations, if applicable; song titles that do not need translation but have a possibly unclear meaning have notes after the title.
 Unless otherwise noted, all songs are in Indonesian.